 - Magento Open Source v2.4.0

-When Magento Commerce and Magento Open Source 2.4.0 is released, Elasticsearch will be a required component, so you must have an Elasticsearch host setup and configured prior to installing version 2.4.0.
-Refer to DevDocs Install and configure Elasticsearch .
+When Adobe Commerce on-premises and Magento Open Source 2.4.0 is released, Elasticsearch will be a required component, so you must have an Elasticsearch host setup and configured prior to installing version 2.4.0.
+See Install and configure Elasticsearch in our developer documentation.

-By default, Magento search will use Elasticsearch 7 as the search engine and attempt to connect to a server at localhost:9200.
+By default, Adobe Commerce search will use Elasticsearch 7 as the search engine and attempt to connect to a server at localhost:9200.
 Elasticsearch 6.x is also supported.
 If your configuration does not match the defaults, you can configure these settings using arguments passed to

-During installation the Elasticsearch connection will be checked, and installation will fail if Magento is unable to connect to an Elasticsearch host.
+During installation the Elasticsearch connection will be checked, and installation will fail if Adobe Commerce is unable to connect to an Elasticsearch host.
 If this occurs, check that your Elasticsearch is up and running, and that you have supplied the correct connection parameters.